What’s love got to do with it?

 Love keeps you connected to the shining soul of your business.
 And love keeps you holding your business’s hand when the skies open up, the monsoons hit, and the ground under your feet dissolves into a swamp.

-Love keeps you nourishing your business when your team members bicker like a bunch of kids hyped up on sugar, and your biggest client walks off into the sunset with another beauty on his arm.
+Love keeps you nourishing your business when your team members bicker like kids hyped up on sugar, and your biggest client walks off into the sunset with another beauty on his arm.

 Love gives you the courage to change course; the resilience to explore new options; the trust to step into the swamp and to know the path will appear underfoot.